Outside Atlanta: Spring Travel Guide

 By Tony Jenkins

-Macon is steeped in history, with ties to various Native American cultures dating back more than 1,000 years.
-The Ocmulgee National Monument offers a fascinating step back through time, with carefully preserved Indian mounds and earth lodges, as well as an archaeology museum showcasing artifacts created by the prehistoric Native Americans who lived here.
 Nestled in the Blue Ridge Mountains, less than two hours northeast of Atlanta, is the enchanting town of Helen.
 This former logging town reinvented as a re-creation of a Bavarian village is most famous for its Oktoberfest gathering each fall, but Helen also celebrates spring in grand style.
-Springfest (April 11) commemorates the season with German music, dancing, food and drinks on the banks of the Chattahoochee River.
+Springfest (April 21 and 22) commemorates the season with German music, dancing, food and drinks on the banks of the Chattahoochee River.

 Spring is also a perfect time of year to take in the distinct charms of Savannah.
 Less than a four-hour drive southeast of Atlanta, Georgia’s oldest city—and one of its most beautiful—boasts trees draped with Spanish moss, attractive garden squares, historic homes and antebellum architecture.
 The picturesque Bonaventure Cemetery is a captivating landmark, as is lively River Street.
 Lined with renovated cotton warehouses, this dining and entertainment center offers sweeping views of the Savannah River and its port traffic.

 Each spring, the city of Vidalia, two and a half hours southeast of Atlanta, bustles with family-friendly activity during a four-day festival celebrating Georgia’s official state vegetable.
-Called one of the “Five Don’t Miss Festivals Across the U.S.” by MSNBC, the Vidalia Onion Festival (April 23-26) kicks off with a children’s parade and includes an arts and crafts show, sidewalk sales, an air show featuring the U.S. Navy Blue Angels, an onion-eating contest and, of course, a Vidalia onion recipe contest.
+Called one of the “Five Don’t-Miss Festivals Across the U.S.” by MSNBC, the Vidalia Onion Festival (April 20-23) includes a children’s parade, an arts and crafts show, sidewalk sales, an air show featuring the U.S. Navy Blue Angels, an onion-eating contest and, of course, a Vidalia onion recipe contest.

 About five hours south of Atlanta, the city of Gainesville (Florida, not Georgia) is the perfect spot for a spring getaway, with a wealth of cultural attractions and outdoor recreational activities.
-Visitors can stroll through downtown Gainesville and enjoy live music at the Bo Diddley Community Plaza, take in a performance at the Hippodrome State Theatre or stroll the Harn Museum of Art.
+Visitors can stroll through downtown Gainesville and enjoy live music at the Bo Diddley Plaza or take in a performance at the Hippodrome Theatre.

 The Butterfly Rainforest at the Florida Museum of Natural History features hundreds of butterflies in a tropical landscape of plants and waterfalls, while the popular Santa Fe College Teaching Zoo is home to more than 75 species, from bald eagles to tree kangaroos.
 Nature lovers can enjoy canoeing on the Santa Fe River, hiking in gorgeous Paynes Prairie Preserve State Park or exploring The Devil’s Millhopper, a lush rainforest situated in a large sinkhole.

 Tallahassee, just a four-and-a-half hour drive away, offers a diverse mix of culture and activities for the entire family, including more than 600 miles of trails perfect for hikers, bikers and horseback riders.
-And on April 4, the state capital also becomes the barbecue capital, as the Southeast Regional Pigfest fills the Florida air with the mouth-watering aroma of barbecue and the sound of live music.
+And on April 14 and 15, the state capital also becomes the jazz and art capital, as the Cool Breeze Art and Smooth Jazz Festival fills the Florida air with the sound of live music and the sights of artworks for sale.

-Less than four hours from Atlanta, Huntsville offers countless hiking trails, beautiful mountain views and, of course, the U.S. Space & Rocket Center, a must-see for space travel buffs and astronauts in the making.
-And just a short drive from Huntsville, you’ll find Cathedral Caverns, which is just as out-of-this-world, with 14 acres of underground caverns to explore.
+Just more than three hours from Atlanta, Huntsville offers countless hiking trails, beautiful mountain views and, of course, the U.S. Space & Rocket Center, a must-see for space travel buffs and astronauts in the making.
+And just a short drive from Huntsville, you’ll find Cathedral Caverns State Park, which is just as out-of-this-world, with 14 acres of underground caverns to explore.

 It’s hard to argue with the idea of spending some of your spring looking out into the Gulf of Mexico.
 Gulf Shores, a little more than five hours southwest of Atlanta, is a popular travel destination for its white-sand beaches, deep-sea fishing and other activities.
-Gulf Shores is also home to the annual Hangout Music Festival, which this year takes place May 15-17 with performers including Foo Fighters, Beck, Sam Smith and many more.
+Gulf Shores is also home to the annual Hangout Music Festival, which this year takes place May 19-21 with performers including the Red Hot Chili Peppers, Lil Nas X and many more.

 Gulf Shores is also known for its golf courses, and in fact golf is a popular draw throughout the state.
 One of Alabama’s top tourist attractions is the Robert Trent Jones Golf Trail, which consists of 26 courses, with 468 championship holes at 11 locations across the state.